-D. Financial Status of DWSRF Estimate as of March 30, 2022
+D. Financial Status of DWSRF Estimate as of March 31, 2023

-Since 1997, the EPA has provided the state 25 federal capitalization and reallocation grants totaling \$227,318,931 and an ARRA grant for \$19,500,000.
-The State, in turn, provided \$45,463,786 from cash, general funds, and bond proceeds to meet the 20% match requirements.
-The DWSRF has \$88,898,689 in outstanding loans and \$58,092,204 in loan and forgiveness obligations.
+Since 1997, the EPA has provided the state 30 federal capitalization and reallocation grants totaling \$280,668,931 and an ARRA grant for \$19,500,000.
+With limited exceptions, Nebraska is required to provide a 20% match for the federal capitalization grants.
+This has been done with a combination of general funds provided by the Legislature, with the proceeds bond issues and cash from the program's Administration Cash Fund.
+The DWSRF has \$98,353,961 in outstanding loans and \$80,820,051 in loan and forgiveness obligations.

 Administrative expenses are paid out of fees charged on loans.
 Loan fees are deposited in the DWSRF Administration Cash Fund.
-The program collected \$753,013 fees in SFY 2021, and expended \$668,747 in the year prior to March 31st.
-The Administration Cash Fund balance is \$896,457.
-Administrative Cash Fee collection in SFY 2023 will decrease to \$625,186, but expenditures will significantly decrease with the reliance on the 4% set-aside.
-The purpose of the switch of staff salaries into the 4% is to rely on the

-Administration Cash Fund to help meet state match requirements of BIL General allotments from FFYs 2024 through 2026.
+The program collected \$707,580 fees in SFY 2022, and expended \$466,788 in the year prior to March 31st.
+The Administration Cash Fund balance is \$1,188,793.
+Administrative Cash Fee collection in SFY 2024 will decrease to \$568,292, but expenditures will remain level with the reliance on the 4% set-aside.
+The purpose of the switch of staff salaries into the 4% is to rely on the Administration Cash Fund to help meet state match requirements of BIL General allotments from FFYs 2024 through 2026.